dream-x/ksql/docs/syntax-reference.rst

 **Description**

-Show the execution plan for a SQL expression or, given the id of a running query, show the execution plan plus additional runtime information and metrics.
-Statements such as DESCRIBE EXTENDED, for example, show the ids of queries related to a stream or table.
+Show the execution plan for a SQL expression or, given the ID of a running query, show the execution plan plus additional runtime information and metrics.
+Statements such as DESCRIBE EXTENDED, for example, show the IDs of queries related to a stream or table.

 Example of explaining a running query: